 notificationDestination shall be set to a URI that the SCEF can target UE Reachability notifications towards.
 The value of this URI shall be based on internal IN-CSE policies.

-monitoringType shall be set to UE_REACHABILITY
+monitoringType shall be set to UE_REACHABILITY.

-reachabilityType shall be set to DATA
+reachabilityType shall be set to DATA.

 idleStatusIndication shall be set to TRUE or FALSE.
 A setting of TRUE will result in the SCEF sending notifications to the IN-CSE when the UE transitions into PSM idle mode.
 These notifications will be in addition to any notifications sent to the IN-CSE when the UE transitions into connected mode or receives an eDRX paging occasion.
 A setting of FALSE (default) will result in the SCEF not sending notifications when the UE transitions into PSM idle mode.
 A setting of TRUE is only applicable for UEs supporting PSM.
 How the IN-CSE determines whether a UE supports PSM, eDRX or both is out of scope of the present document and may be configured based on Service Provider and MNO policies.